Luodong Forestry Culture Park

 • By car

-Southbound: National Highway 5- Get off at Yilan Interchange, turn right at Country Road 196, enter downtown Yilan, take the outer ring road (Guangrong Road), take the underpass, make a right turn at Zhongzheng N. Rd. at the first traffic light and move onward for 50 meters.
-On the right you will see the Yilan Forestry Culture Park.
+Southbound: National Highway 5- Get off at Luodong Interchange, turn right at Country Road 196, enter downtown Luodong, take the outer ring road (Guangrong Road), take the underpass, make a right turn at Zhongzheng N. Rd. at the first traffic light and move onward for 50 meters.
+On the right you will see the Luodong Forestry Culture Park.

-Northbound: National Highway 5- Get off at Yilan Interchange, turn left at Country Road 196, enter downtown Yilan, take the outer ring road (Guangrong Road), take the underpass, make a right turn at Zhongzheng N. Rd. at the first traffic light and move onward for 50 meters.
-On the right you will see the Yilan Forestry Culture Park.
+Northbound: National Highway 5- Get off at Luodong Interchange, turn left at Country Road 196, enter downtown Luodong, take the outer ring road (Guangrong Road), take the underpass, make a right turn at Zhongzheng N. Rd. at the first traffic light and move onward for 50 meters.
+On the right you will see the Luodong Forestry Culture Park.

 Parking info: